Chair | Huntsville ON

 Treasurer | Gravenhurst ON

 Bob has lived in Gravenhurst with his wife Joan since moving from Stratford in 2004.
 With experience in the lumber business Bob opened the Gravenhurst Home Building Centre in 2010.
 In 2019, he sold the business to his son Stephen and daughter LeeAnne.
 Bob has been an active community member and a member of the Gravenhurst Chamber of Commerce for 15 years.
-He is the past president of the Chamber and currently holds the role of treasurer.
-Bob is currently the chairman of the selection committee for the Founders Circle and a Gravenhurst Ambassador through the town economic development department.
+He is the past president and treasurer of the Chamber.
+Bob is a member of the Founders Circle and a Gravenhurst Ambassador through the town economic development department.
 Bob has been active in community and business organizations at the ground and board level throughout several locations in Ontario and Manitoba.
 He enjoys curling and golf and is looking forward to the return of the social aspect that working and volunteering in the community provides.

 Director | Bracebridge ON

 Marilyn is a lifelong resident of the Bracebridge area.
 She holds the Deputy Treasurer role at the Township of Muskoka Lakes.
 She has a H.B.
 Com degree and a CPA/CGA designation.
 She has been a Director with the Ontario Fencing Association and has participated in a variety of local volunteer positions.
 She enjoys taking part in programs that benefit area residents and has seen the positive results they can make in a community.